Skip to content

 Code Snippet Reference

-The following are some common code handling methods:
+Here are some common code processing methods:

 1. Using List Comprehension Syntax